grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] during the storm add something about the malevolent forces of nature trying to do them down (if it's not there already)
 * [ ] add the term 'scudding clouds' to description during storm
 * [ ] add Shakes chewing coca leaves again
+* [ ] add something about Cassandra listening to music; her big eyes; operating the sonar with long fingernails
 * [ ] make sure Shakes knows that Owen is the reason the sub with the ram is after them

 #### Stilt City: